zechau/ImgLazyload/README.md

 # ImgLazylod
-lazy load images for mobile first. plus: you can add any image to be lazy loaded dynamically!
+lazy loading images include bg-image for mobile first. plus: you can add any image to be lazy loaded dynamically!

 ## Installation
 ```html